redarrowlabs/ral-u/autofac/Autofac101/README.md

 Continue to experiment with your factory to see how different registrations will affect the factory.
 Try adding some more constructor parameters.
 Maybe register `IComputeFibonacciSequence` as a singleton and see what that does to your factory.
 ## You did it!
 That wasn't so bad, was it?
 You now know the basics of Autofac.
-If you want to continue to play around with this sample application, check out the very helpful [Autofac documentation guide](http://autofac.readthedocs.io/en/latest/index.html) to get some ideas or check out the next Autofac course, Autofac110 (coming soon).
+If you want to continue to play around with this sample application, check out the very helpful [Autofac documentation guide](http://autofac.readthedocs.io/en/latest/index.html) to get some ideas or check out the next Autofac course, [Autofac110](../Autofac110).